AntonOzerov/PowerBI_Data_Analytics/Customer_churn_ analysis_project/README.md

 For subscription-based businesses, reducing customer churn is a top priority.
 In this Power BI case study, I investigateg a dataset from an example telecom company called Databel and analyze their churn rates.
 Analyzing churn doesn’t just mean knowing what the churn rate is: it’s also about figuring out why customers are churning at the rate they are, and how to reduce churn.

-You'll answer these questions by creating measures and calculated columns, while simultaneously creating eye-catching report pages.
+I will answer these questions by creating measures and calculated columns, while simultaneously creating eye-catching report pages.

 In order to find out the churn reason I decided to create a list of questions:
 - What is the current churn rate?